ShailMurtaza/Python-socket-shell/README.md

 Python socket bind and reverse shell CREATED BY SHAIL.<br>
 This is only for educational purposes please <font color="red">don't misuse it.</font>
 <hr>
+# This is not just a reverse shell.
+This is also RAT from version 2